 During the 1990s I started Sweats Soccer Club with a few of my close relatives in the village.
-Fortunately they played for the Nadi Soccer Team too such as Rusiate Waqa; Rusiate’s two brothers Dawai and Peni Bubuta; and Sosiceni Kaitani.
+Fortunately they played for the Nadi Soccer team too such as Rusiate Waqa, Rusiate’s two brothers Dawai and Peni Bubuta, and Sosiceni Kaitani.
 We started from junior grade in the first year.
-In the second year we went to the senior grade and in the third year we were playing in the premier league competition.
+In the second year we went to the senior grade and in the third year we were playing in the premier-league competition.
 So, when we formed the club, we knew that the raw talent that was around the village and nearby villages was not being exposed.
 This was due to the fact that there were no clubs around to play for.
 There were only clubs in other settlements and clubs which had the backing of companies.
 The only club that was village-based was the Tanoa Soccer Club which had players from three villages Namotomoto, Navoci, and Nakavu.
 There was too much youth talent around and they were being left behind.
 As a result they played other games such as volleyball and cricket.
-It was a pity that boxing had faded out because the giants or the champs had retired and there was no-one else to restore the sport.
+It is a pity that boxing has faded out because the giants or the champs have retired and there is no-one else to restore the sport.

-The Sweats club did well in the three years to reach the premier league club competition and to represent the Nadi district in the fourth year.
+The Sweats club did well in the three years to reach the premier-league club competition and to represent the Nadi district in the fourth year.
 We named the club Sweats because I had a T-shirt with the word “Sweats” on it.
 We did not use the name of one of the villages for the club name because we wanted the club to be neutral.
-However, we asked the village headman (Inia Namua) for his blessings.
-He passed away in 20XX.
+However, we asked the late village headman (Inia Namua) for his blessings.
 We used to train mostly at Kennedy Avenue Park which was too small.
 It was half of half of a full ground.
 The matches were played at Prince Charles Park.
 The players came mainly from our village and from the surrounding settlements.
 We were registered under Nadi Soccer Association.

-When we were playing in the Sweats Soccer Club the Indian boys from the neighbouring settlements that joined the club felt very pleased to be playing in the village-based team.
+When we were playing in the Sweats Soccer Club, the Indian boys from the neighbouring settlements that joined the club felt very pleased to be playing in a village-based team.
 This showed that they had confidence in us.
-We are very happy to meet each other today although some have moved to live overseas and have their own families.
-The coaches were me, Rusiate Waqa, and Sosi Kaitani.
+We are very happy to meet each other today although some have moved to live overseas and some have their own families.
+The coaches were Rusiate Waqa, Sosi Kaitani, and me.
 We only ever had one team.
-We were on the verge of setting up the junior team but then we ran out of finance.
-The President was the village headman mentioned earlier.
+We were on the verge of setting up a junior team but then we ran out of finance.
+The club president was the village headman mentioned earlier.

 We got a few boys from our club into the Nadi team.
 However, they did not stay for long or stamp their mark at district level maybe because the club died.
-Two lessons to be learnt when you are running a club are to be very careful about finance and to always have somebody behind you who is going to move the club on after you die.
+Two lessons to be learnt when you are running a club are to be very careful about finances and to always have somebody behind you who is going to move the club on after you die.
 He may lift it up to another level.
 You need to look for talent like that to be beside you.
 You need people with vision who will be faithful to the club.
-After you depart you need to know that you have someone to carry on the club and you need to be confident that he will find someone else to succeed him.
+After you depart you need to know that you have someone to carry on the club and you need to be confident that he/she will find someone else to succeed him/her.
 Without the strong clubs the sport dies and then the talent is not discovered and is left idle.
-Soccer management is the only area of Fiji life that the Government has shown no interest in.
+Soccer management is the only area of Fiji life that the government has shown no interest in.
 In the long run, for Fiji soccer to survive, it needs to attract more native Fijian supporters and players.
 With so many Fiji-Indians leaving the country how can Fiji soccer stop from declining even further?
 There should be a few village-based clubs playing in the Nadi club competition.
 At the moment there are no village-based clubs playing in either the Nadi or Lautoka competitions.
 This is to strengthen the club competitions and to extract the raw talent.
 The sugar-cane is harvested and so the local soccer talent should also be harvested.

 [By the former Fiji national team player Henry Dyer, as told to Dr Kieran James of University of Fiji in Nadi, 19 June and 10 July 2014.]